-For an overview of the accounting standards and the related interpretations endorsed by the European Commission, whose application is planned for 2021 or future years, refer to "Section 5 - Other Aspects", below, which also illustrates the main impacts on the Group.
-The attachments to the financial statements contain a list of the IAS/IFRS standards endorsed (including the SIC and IFRIC interpretation documents in force on 31 December 2021).
+For an overview of the accounting standards and the related interpretations endorsed by the European Commission, whose application is planned for 2022 or future years, refer to "Section 5 - Other aspects", below, which also illustrates the main impacts on the Group.
+The attachments to the financial statements contain a list of the IAS/IFRS standards endorsed (including the SIC and IFRIC interpretation documents in force on 31 December 2022).

 The communications of the Supervisory Authorities (Bank of Italy, ECB, EBA, CONSOB and ESMA) and the interpretation documents on the application of IAS/IFRS prepared by the Italian Accounting Body (OIC) and by the Italian Banking Association (ABI), with which recommendations were provided on the information to be included in the Annual Report, on certain aspects of greater importance or on the accounting treatment of particular transactions have also been considered as applicable.
-With reference to the interpretations provided by the afore-cited Bodies, as regards the impact on the accounts of the Covid-19 health crisis, please refer to the content of the paragraph entitled "Risks, uncertainties and impacts of the Covid-19 pandemic" contained in "Section 5 - Other aspects" below.
+For a detailed analysis of the published documents on accounting issues related to the Russia-Ukraine conflict and Covid-19, please refer to the paragraph on "Most significant aspects for 2022 financial statement valuations" in "Section 5 - Other Aspects" below.

-Section 2- General preparation principles
+Section 2 - General preparation principles